Topics as Clusters of Citation Links to Highly Cited Sources: The Case of Research on International Relations: Experiments

-Then, the whole procedure was repeated but now with a larger resolution parameter $r$ and using the results of the first run as seeds.
-I made such iterations on resolution levels with $r = 1/10, 1/5, 1/4, 1/3$.
-In each step of iteration a stronger condition for validity was applied than in the step before.
-All valid link clusters for, e.g., $r=1/4$ are also valid for $r=1/5$ but not the other way round.
 Figure \ref{fig:cost.size.27} shows costs $\Psi$ and sizes of all 27 selected Ward seed-subgraphs, of results of initial local searches and of memetic searches on intermediary resolution levels, and of 11 resulting clusters on final resolution level ($r=1/3$).
 Each seed is connected by a line with its intermediary results and its final cluster.
 The colours of lines are equal for all evolutions with the same final cluster.
-Cluster $\mathrm{\mathbf{L}}$ (the largest one), e.g., is reached by starting memetic evolution from two large seeds with identifiers 297 and 298 (cf.\;Figure \ref{fig:branch.length} in Appendix).
-Seed 298 is the largest seed (175 of top-300 sources) and includes seed 297 (103 sources, s.\;Figure \ref{fig:dendro} in Appendix).
-There are 171 sources with more than 95\,\% of their citation links in $\mathrm{\mathbf{L}}$, 160 of them are also in seed 298 (91\% of 175).
+Cluster $\mathrm{\mathbf{L}}$ (the largest one), e.g., is reached by starting memetic evolution from two large seeds with identifiers 297 and 298 (cf.\;Figure \ref{fig:branch.length} in Appendix, p.\;\pageref{fig:branch.length}).
+Seed 298 is the largest seed (175 of top-300 sources) and includes seed 297 (103 sources, s.\;Figure \ref{fig:dendro} in Appendix, p.\;\pageref{fig:dendro}).
+There are 171 sources with more than 95\,\% of their citation links in $\mathrm{\mathbf{L}}$, 160 of them are also in seed 298 (91\,\% of 175).

 Clusters $\mathrm{\mathbf{TL}}$ and $\mathrm{\mathbf{TR}}$ are not valid on final resolution level but for $r=1/10$ and $r=1/4$, respectively.
 For next levels, PsiMinL found a path through the cost landscape that ends in clusters $\mathrm{\mathbf{TLC}}$ and $\mathrm{\mathbf{R}}$, respectively.
 All other clusters on intermediary levels are not considered here.
 They do not differ much from final clusters or are valid for $r=1/20$ only.